studentz/cardiac-segmentation/README.md

 # Cardiac Segmentation
-python code for segmentation of cardiac cavities.
+Python code for segmentation of cardiac cavities.

 The code will facilitate the parsing of Dicom files and contour files with coordinates for ventricular segmentation.